hummerstudio/jenkinsclient/README.md

 ## Help infomation

-Type `jenkins` to show help infomation like this:
+Type `jenkins` to show jenkinsclient help information, or `jenkins GROUP` to view group command help information, such as `jenkins config`, `jenkins job`.like this:

 ```
 NAME